Leica Q Typ 116 vs M8

 Of the two cameras under consideration, the Leica Q Typ 116 features a full frame sensor and the Leica M8 an APS-H sensor.
 The sensor area in the M8 is 44 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.3.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the Q Typ 116 offers a higher resolution than the M8 (10.4MP), but the Q Typ 116 has smaller individual pixels (pixel pitch of 6.00μm versus 6.84μm for the M8).
-However, the Q Typ 116 is a somewhat more recent model (by 8 years and 8 months) than the M8, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the Q Typ 116 is a much more recent model (by 8 years and 8 months) than the M8, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the M8 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras cannot only take still pictures, but also record videos.
 The Q Typ 116 indeed provides movie recording capabilities, while the M8 does not.
 The highest resolution format that the Q Typ 116 can use is 1080/60p.

 Feature comparison: Leica Q Typ 116 vs M8